-How to copy and forward iMessages on iPhone and iPad
+Messages makes it easy to copy and forward messages to other people

 How to forward messages on iPhone and iPad

-You can forward any iMessage — or SMS or MMS — to anyone else in your contacts.
+You can forward any iMessage — or SMS and MMS — to anyone else in your contacts.

 - Launch Messages from your Home screen.